-In the first period of the project (May 2015-October 2016) the following work has been done:
+In the second period of the project (November 2016-April 2018) the following work has been done:

-Creation, development and maintenance of ENSAT-HT clinical data capture model including the development and roll out of a fully functional online registry supporting data capture, biomaterial transfer inventory and connection to ENSAT registry.
+Creation, development and maintenance of ENSAT-HT clinical data capture model.
+Creation and maintenance of online registry supporting data capture, biomaterial transfer inventory and connection to ENSAT registry.
 Advanced functionality includes a registry-connected Quality of Life mobile app, development of pairing algorithm for secondary study, the bulk upload of extended retrospective clinical data.
 Consent from all collaborators on data sharing protocols has been achieved.
-A Research Data Management Database (RDMP) has been deployed and populated with sample data provided by collaborators along with its provenance.
+A Research Data Management Platform (RDMP) has been deployed and populated with 5 omics datasets recently provided by collaborators along with its provenance.
 Procurement, installation and configuration of infrastructure and hardware, for hosting omics data within Safe Heaven environment have been realised.
 A systematic review of machine learning algorithms for omics dataset and study various prospective techniques has been undertaken.
 Different processing pipelines for omics data management have been supported.
-An investigation of publically available multi-omics datasets to study the impact of feature sub-selection on the classification accuracy of phenotypes.
+Representative omics data is used to study the impact of feature sub-selection on the classification accuracy of phenotypes.
 Single omic and preliminary multi-omics analysis is currently underway.

 There have been a number of highly productive scientific exchanges within WP2.
 Work has been presented at national and International conferences and high-impact factor publications acknowledging ENSAT-HT have been produced.
 Commercialisation of some of the techniques for genotyping is also underway.